Benzales/email-voice-agent/PRIVACY_POLICY.md

 - **Right to Restrict Processing:** Limit how we process your data
 - **Right to Object:** Object to processing based on legitimate interests

-Contact us at [CONTACT_EMAIL] to exercise these rights.
+Contact us at support@voiceemailagent.com to exercise these rights.

 ---